-As the Czech Republic has become an important location for business shared services, the sector is now one of the fastest growing industries in the country.
-Its role in the labor market is very significant, as it currently employs over 75,000 people, with that figure projected to reach 100,000 by 2020 (ABSL Report 2017).
+As the Czech Republic has become an important location for business services, the sector is now one of the fastest growing industries in the country.
+Its role in the labor market is very significant, as it currently employs over 110,000 people in 300+ business services centers (ABSL Report 2020) around the country.
 Companies already established here are expanding their presence in the Czech Republic as the portfolio of their activities becomes more complex and advanced.

 The country offers several attractive locations for business shared services – besides Prague and Brno, more and more companies are focusing on cities such as Ostrava and Olomouc.
-Sixteen-percent growth within the sector in 2016 shows the vast potential for business shared services in the Czech Republic, as it is not just the second most attractive country in the CEE region, but also one of the most attractive countries in Europe with respect to this sector.
+Twelve-percent growth within the sector in 2019 shows the vast potential for business services in the Czech Republic, as it is not just the second most attractive country in the CEE region, but also one of the most attractive countries in Europe with respect to this sector.

 CzechInvest cooperates closely with the Association of Business Service Leaders (ABSL), which is a leading organization of the most important foreign investors in the business services sector in the Czech Republic.
 ABSL was established to give the sector a common voice to help shape its environment and destiny.